 Over the last decade, I’ve come to meet some of those same figures I once watched in awe in person.
 I went on to work for Katherine Harris the Secretary of State at the center of the 2000 storm that got my attention.
 There are many other political icons I’ve not met, but have come to know through the eyes of friends who know or have worked with them.

 As simple and as cheesy as it sounds, politicians and those of us who choose a life in politics are more than the office they hold, or the role they serve: they are people too.
 They have personal lives of their own; they have families and friends.
-Their lives aren’t unlike the rest of ours; they simply chose to step into a career field that frequently puts the spotlight on them and their action, giving their opponents an opportunity, if not an invitation, to magnify their flaws, faults and mistakes.
-Many inside and outside of politics delight in the public humiliation and take down of others regardless of circumstances political, personal, scandal or error, new or old.
+Their lives aren’t unlike the rest of ours; they simply chose to step into a career field that frequently puts the spotlight on them and their actions, giving their opponents an opportunity, if not an invitation, to magnify their flaws, faults, and mistakes.
+Many inside and outside of politics delight in the public humiliation and takedown of others regardless of circumstances political, personal, scandal or error, new or old.